Bardoc Gold Project

 Latest information on our exploration and development activities at the Bardoc Gold Project can be found in our ASX Announcements.

 The Project includes five main gold deposits – Aphrodite, Excelsior, Zoroastrian, Mulwarrie and Bulletin South – as well as a multitude of smaller deposits.
-The Company has also acquired the Mayday and North Kanowna Star project which includes a combined JORC Resource of 111,600oz and is located immediately east of the Bardoc Gold project.

 Following Bardoc Gold’s merger with Excelsior Gold Limited (ASX:EXG), Bardoc acquired the 100%-owned Bardoc Gold Project located 30 to 55km north of Kalgoorlie in Western Australia.